-Based on this statistics and considering highly homologous sequences and the fact that users might also be interested in 6mer seeds, we decided to set a maximum threshold of 8 target sequences that users can provide as input to the system.
+Based on these statistics and considering highly homologous sequences and the fact that users might also be interested in 6mer seeds, we decided to set a maximum threshold of 8 target sequences that users can provide as input to the system.
 We believe this is not a real limitation, since 8 is already a considerable number of targets, unlikely to be practical in most applications.

 References